uwdata/flechette/docs/api/index.md

 * *array* (`Array | TypedArray`): The input data as an Array or TypedArray.
 * *type*: (`DataType`): The [data type](data-types) for the column.
 If not specified, type inference is attempted.
 * *options* (`object`): Options for building new columns and controlling how values are transformed when extracted from an Arrow binary representation.
   * *maxBatchRows* (`number`): The maximum number of rows to include in a single record batch.
-If the array lengths exceed this number, the resulting table will consist of multiple record batches.
+If the array length exceeds this number, the resulting column will consist of multiple record batches.
   * In addition, all [tableFromIPC](#tableFromIPC) extraction options are supported.

 ```js